 What is a cyber security risk assessment?

 Risk assessment – the process of identifying, analysing and evaluating risk – is the only way to ensure that the cyber security controls you choose are appropriate to the risks your organisation faces.

-Without a risk assessment to inform your cyber security choices, you could waste time, effort and resources – there is, after all, little point implementing measures to defend against events that are unlikely to occur or won’t have much material impact on your organisation.
+Without a risk assessment to inform your cyber security choices, you could waste time, effort and resources.
+There is little point implementing measures to defend against events that are unlikely to occur or won’t impact your organisation.

 Likewise, it is possible that you will underestimate or overlook risks that could cause significant damage.
 This is why so many best-practice frameworks, standards and laws – including the GDPR (General Data Protection Regulation) and DPA (Data Protection Act) 2018 – require risk assessments to be conducted.